rollator3000/MS_omics/README.md

 ```
 Besides taking all features into account - eventhough most features were not observed for all -, the model should also be able to predict on test-obs.,with all blocks as features, or even just 1 block, or a combination of 2 blocks that were not avaible in the training data!
 <br>
-For Details regarinding the methods, data situations etc. please have a look at: <br>
+For Details regarinding the methods, data situations etc. please have a look at: **MasterThesis / Repository**
-     MasterThesis / code in repository

 ## Code
 Short describtion of the scripts in './code'!